Provides how the small sample correction should be calculated in vcov.fixest/summary.fixest.

 The following vignette: On standard-errors,

-describes in details how the standard-errors are computed in fixest
+describes in details how the standard-errors are computed in fixest and how you can

 replicate standard-errors from other software.